paquettm/420-302-VA_A23/LAB_ESP32_MQTT.md

 5. **Code Explanation and Comments:**

    - The code begins by including necessary libraries for Wi-Fi, MQTT, and Arduino functionality.
-   - Replace the `ssid` and `password` variables with the credentials of your Wi-Fi network.
+   - Replace the `ssid` and `passkey` strings with the credentials of your Wi-Fi network.
-   - Replace the `mqtt_server` variable with the hostname or IP address of your MQTT broker.
+   - Replace the `mqtt_server` variable contents with the hostname or IP address of your MQTT broker.
-   - Modify the `mqtt_topic` variable to specify the MQTT topic you want to use.
+   - Modify the `mqtt_topic` variable content to specify the MQTT topic you want to use.
    - The `name` variable combines a client name prefix with the ESP32's MAC address to create a unique client identifier.

 6. **Upload the Code:**